rosscdh/challenge/README.md

 ## Notes

 1. made use of cloudposse s3 cloudfront modules.
-Abstracted via the overlay whch allows us to change to another provider if necessary
+Abstracted via the overlay which allows us to change to another provider if necessary
 2. acm best uses us-east-1 thus need to provide multiple providers vai tf aliases
 3. disabled logging (normally would enable it or make use of a system like umami for cookieless tracking)
 4. `Makefile` - I use make or "`just`" (https://github.com/casey/just) to integrate with build tooling.
 This pattern allows developers to execute the same sequences locally as the pipeline would and allows for simpler debugging in any POSIX complient environment.